Ford Upgrades Sync to Read Text Messages

 Which types of device supports MAP on your vehicle?

 Apple devices, such as the iPhone don’t support MAP, but we’re not surprised, since so few of the hundreds of smartphones on the market utilize and support the MAP Bluetooth profile.
+There’s also the fact that so many cars have Apple CarPlay built in.
+So there’s no reason for iPhones to adapt to another system.
 The most recent iPhone offers its own self-contained system that goes well beyond functions offered in Sync.

 If you’re driving a Ford with a first-generation Sync system, you can visit SyncMyRide.com to find out if your car is eligible for an update and to download the software update.